If you are a global investor, you can’t ignore China stock markets today, especially China A Shares.

 The main benefit of using an actively managed unit trust fund is to explore the inefficiency of the China stocks markets.
 China A-share market is still dominated by local retail investors and they obviously don’t have the same knowledge and resources comparing to the institutional fund managers.

-China equity was a loosely used term which could include H-shares or Taiwan shares.
-The funds listed in Singapore with true China A shares exposures are:
+China equity was a loosely used term that could include H-shares or Taiwan shares.
+The funds listed in Singapore with true China A-shares exposures are:

 - Aberdeen Standard SICAV I – China A-Share Equity